acmesh-official/acme.sh/README.md

 Just one script, to issue, renew your certificates automatically.

-This is a shell version from https://github.com/diafygi/acme-tiny, but without any dependencies.

 Probably it's the smallest&easiest&smartest shell script to automatically  issue&renew the free certificates from LetsEncrypt.